Mayo Clinic Care Network Content

 Possible side effects and cautions

-Because of the different ways cyclic antidepressants work, side effects vary somewhat from medication to medication.
-Some side effects may go away after a time, while others may lead you and your doctor to try a different medication.
-Side effects may also be dependent on the dose, with higher doses often causing more side effects.
+Because of the different ways tricyclic antidepressants work, side effects vary somewhat from medicine to medicine.
+Some side effects may go away after a time.
+Others may lead you and your healthcare professional to try a different medicine.
+Side effects also may depend on the dose.
+Higher doses often cause more side effects.

 Some common possible side effects include: